-Move the machine into position and lower the blade to the ground.

-If the skid shoes are used to determine the depth of the blade, place the power unit's primary SDLA lever in the float position by pushing it to the right until the detent engages.
-The lever will stay in this position until intentionally removed.
+Move the machine into position and lower the V-blade to the ground.
+If the skid shoes are used to determine the depth of the blade, place the primary SDLA lever in the float position.

-If you are digging or cleaning a hard surface, slight down pressure may be used.
+When cleaning hard packed snow from hard surfaces, slight down pressure may be used.